 My Pick For Best Type Of Markers

 Though I believe all the art markers above will suit the student because they are all very affordable sets.
 I also think if you are serious about art you should try to start with a more expensive set.
-My choice for best type of markers is Ohuhu Dual Tip Markers.
+My choice for the best type of markers is Ohuhu Dual Tip Markers.

-There are other types to be found out there and I will add to this list over time so be sure to like Artanalogy on Facebook or bookmark us.
+There are other types to be found out there and I will add them to this list over time so be sure to like Artanalogy on Facebook or bookmark us.